Toko1er/MissionCoordination-TP-ROS/README.md

 Simulating efficient and collision-free movement of multiple robots

 # Objective
-The goal is to navigate three robots from their starting positions to their designated flags while:
+The goal of this project is to navigate three robots from their starting positions to their designated flags while:

 Avoiding collisions with other robots.
 Reaching their respective flags as quickly as possible.